 If you find this review useful and decide to buy one of these bike computers, please use one of our affiliate links to buy.
-It’s the only way I can get paid for the many hours of research and writing I do, and of course, it costs you nothing – so we both win!
+It’s the only way we can get paid for the many hours of research and writing we do, and of course, it costs you nothing – so we all win!
 When you buy with one of our links, you support Maggie and me to keep publishing this blog (thank you!).

 At the end of this post, I offer links to online buying options.
 Click here for buying options.
 There are several buying links along the way as well, in case you don’t make it to the end (which is a long way ahead!)

-As you can see, there are several differences between these three premium GPS bike computers.
-Also, the Edge 1030 looks quite different from the other two.
+As you can see immediately from the chart, there are several differences between these four premium GPS bike computers.
 The Edge 830 and 530 are the same size, and almost the same weight.
-The Edge 1030 is bigger, and looks more like a smart phone.
-All three have the sleek good looks and quality feel that comes with all Garmin bike computers these days.
-Below is a visual of the differences between these three Garmin Edge bike computers.
-You cannot see it in the picture, but the 830 is the shiniest!
+The Edge 1030 and 1040 are bigger, and look more like a smart phone.

-All three are top-quality bike computers that offer a dazzling number of advanced bike training features.
-You can connect all three to a range of useful devices and sensors, such as heart rate monitors, and speed, power, and cadence meters.
-All three can connect to these monitors using both ANT+ and Bluetooth Smart.
+All four offer a dazzling number of advanced bike training features.
+You can connect all of them to a range of useful devices and sensors, such as heart rate monitors, and speed, power, and cadence meters.
+All of them can connect to these monitors using both ANT+ and Bluetooth Smart.
 They all have access to both GPS and Glonass satellite systems, so they acquire a GPS signal fast.
-All three will record your bike rides and will wirelessly transfer your data to Garmin Connect (or Strava, or several other apps).
+However, the 1040 is even faster, thanks to the brand new Multi-Band GNSS, which will not be shared with the rest of the line.
+All four will record your bike rides and will wirelessly transfer your data to Garmin Connect (or Strava, or several other apps).

-All three offer advanced performance and power analysis, including Time in Zone, FTP (Functional Threshold Power) tracking, cycling-specific VO2 and recovery and cycling dynamics.
-All 3 offer live tracking – which means designated people can track where you are.
-All three are very connected, with phone call and text message alerts, and a ton of other connected features.
-All three have beautiful color screens.
+All four offer live tracking – which means designated people can track where you are.
+All four are very connected, with phone call and text message alerts, and a ton of other connected features.
+All four have beautiful color screens.
 But … the prices are very different!

-To simplify matters, I have summed up the 3 bike computers below.
+To simplify matters, I have summed up the four bike computers below.

 The Garmin Edge 530, Summed Up

-Like the 520 Plus, the Garmin Edge 530 has button control, not touch screen control (as found in the Edge 830 and Edge 1030).
+Like the 520 Plus, the Garmin Edge 530 has button control, not touch screen control.
+This is different from the Edge 830, Edge 1030, and Edge 1040.
 Personally, I prefer button control.
 Sometimes I find screen swiping doesn’t work perfectly, especially in the rain.
-However, the Garmin Edge 1030 has pretty much solved that rain-on-screen problem.
-Also, the touch screen on the Edge 830 is the best yet seen on Garmin Edge units.
+And especially when wearing gloves.
+However, the Garmin Edge 1030 and 1040 have solved that rain-on-the-screen problem.
+Also, the touch screen on the Edge 830, 1030 Plus, and 1040 are the best yet seen on Garmin Edge units.